tehnub a year ago

 I don't mind the Git CLI, but I don't enjoy using it.
 It feels like I'm doing extra work and I'm not necessarily on top of the changes I've made.
 But Sublime gives me that while also not straying far from the CLI.
 It's the best client I've come across and well worth the license I paid for it.

-lsllc 2 days ago
+lsllc a year ago

 Long time Sublime user, both Sublime Text and Sublime Merge.
 I started back with ST2, ST3 and I have ST4 and have use Merge since it was released.
 These days I now mostly use nvim+lazyvim for coding but I do continue to use Sublime Merge as my primary git environment.